lemonviv/Pivot/README.md

     + `Programs/Source/vfl_dt_enhanced_prediction.mpc`
         + `PORT_NUM`: same as `SPDZ_PORT_NUM_DT_ENHANCED`
         + `MAX_NUM_CLIENTS`: the maximum number of clients could handle, default is set to 3
-        + `MAX_TREE_DEPTH`: the maximum depth of the evaluated tree, must be the same as the setting in the training stage
+        + `MAX_TREE_DEPTH`: the maximum depth of the evaluated tree, must be the same as in Pivot
         + `TESTING_NUM`: the number of samples in the testing stage, must be the exact at the moment
     + `fast-make.sh`: modify Setup.x and setup-online.sh (default is 3 clients and the security parameter is 128 bits)